 How can I manage a carcinoid tumor?

-Don’t take alcohol and foods that trigger carcinoid symptoms.
+Don’t use alcohol or eat foods that trigger carcinoid symptoms.

 Ask your healthcare provider about the medicines you take.
-Some medicines, such as decongestants, asthma inhalers, and antidepressants, may trigger or make carcinoid symptoms worse.
+Some, like decongestants, asthma inhalers, and antidepressants, may trigger or make carcinoid symptoms worse.

-Join a support group to learn more about carcinoid tumors and share your feeling with others.
+Join a support group to learn more about carcinoid tumors and share your feelings with others.

 Try mind-body exercises such as yoga or tai chi to help reduce anxiety and stress.

-Try other ways of managing emotional stress: guided imagery, meditation, music therapy, and journaling.
+Try other ways of managing emotional stress.
+Guided imagery, meditation, music therapy, and journaling might be helpful.